 Revenues.
 In the year ended 31 December 2016, total consolidated revenues totalled P177.3 million compared to P183.5 million in 2015 and P117.9 million in 2014.
-The reasons for the change have been discussed in the revenue generation section earlier in Item 6 of this Report.
+The reasons for the change have been discussed in the revenue generation section earlier in this Report.